pombredanne/centidb/docs/index.rst

         transparently maintains a compact record encoding, and provides a convenient ORM-like storage interface familiar to many developers.

+    :ref:`One Engine, Many Collections <intro>`

+        Similar to a regular DBMS, the storage engine may contain multiple collections.
+Each collection is assigned a short (usually 1 byte) key prefix, and may have its own encoding, compresison strategy, and index functions defined.

     :ref:`Configurable Database Engine <engines>`

         `LMDB <http://symas.com/mdb/>`_, `LevelDB